 Description of internship Accordion Closed

 The full-time internship at NAU CS is dedicated to the training and development of emerging Health Service Psychologists.
 A primary responsibility of CS interns is the provision of mental health services to NAU undergraduate and graduate students via brief individual, couples, and group counseling.
-The internship also includes opportunities for providing daytime crisis services and participating in evening/weekend emergency on-call rotation.
+The internship also includes opportunities for providing daytime crisis services.
 CS internship duties fall into three categories: direct services, support activities, and training activities.

-Direct services include brief intake assessments, crisis and on-call (nights and weekend) coverage, mandated behavioral assessments, ongoing individual and couples counseling, group therapy, behavioral health consultation, supervision of trainees from the MA in Clinical Mental Health Program or the NAU’s Educational Psychology program, clinical consultation and outreach presentations.
+Direct services include brief intake assessments, crisis coverage, mandated behavioral assessments, ongoing individual and couples counseling, group therapy, behavioral health consultation, supervision of trainees from the MA in Clinical Mental Health Program or the NAU’s Educational Psychology program, clinical consultation and outreach presentations.

 Support Activities include clinical planning and documentation, outreach planning and representation, and organizational consultation.

 Training Activities include clinical supervision, attendance and participation in 3 hours of weekly didactic seminars, supervision of MA interns and/or Doctoral practicum students, attendance at Case and Psychiatric consultation meetings and professional development opportunities (e.g., online continuing education, attending local and state conferences).